Emotional Support Animal Accommodations

 In addition, misrepresentation of a Service Animal is a criminal offense punishable by a monetary penalty.

-What are the main differences between an emotional support animal and a service animal?
+What is the difference between an emotional support animal and a service animal?

 Emotional support animals are not specifically trained to perform a work or task; therefore, there are some limitations associated with having an emotional support animal on campus.
 The Fair Housing Amendments Act influences how emotional support animals are governed, which includes on campus housing options at colleges and universities.
 Emotional support animals are not trained to perform a specific work or task.
 Although, comfort, support, companionship and being in the presence of an animal does have therapeutic benefits, it does not equate to performing a specific work or task.
 Since emotional support animals are not trained to perform a specific work or task and are considered an accommodation and not for accessibility purposes, the animal(s) is limited to the owner’s living space.
 Therefore, it is not permissible for an emotional support animal to accompany their owner to class, to an on-campus job, to the cafeteria, to the library, into a residence hall (other than the one building they have been assigned to live in while staying on campus), into another resident’s room within their assigned residence hall, etc.